All Episodes

 Stay with us, Mike.

-If you look at the bellwether races, we're still going to be on opposing sides, said Brandon.
+If you look at the Bellwether races, we're still going to be on opposing sides, said Brandon.

-Now those happened on their own.
+No, those happened on their own.

 Nobody ginned those up.